OnurKerimoglu/sales_forecasting/README.md

 - tree_models.LGBM_Predictor

 At this testing phase, training and validation is performed with jupyter notebooks.
 3 Approaches has been tested so far:
 - linear models: For their generalization power and ease of interpretability, linear regression family of models is often a must-try step for a regression problem.
-Here we tried ElasticNet, but the results are not convincing.
+Here we tried ElasticNet (details in: `LinearRegressor` class in [linear_models.py](src/linear_models.py)), but the results are not convincing (see [Training_linreg_split_months.ipynb](notebooks/Training_linreg_split_months.ipynb)).
 - tree models: Tree-based models are known for their accuracy, although they are easy to overfit without careful validation.
-Here we tried LGBM, which showed decent performance.
+Here we tried LGBM (details in: `LGBM_Predictor` in [tree_models.py](src/tree_models.py)), which showed decent performance, both when the train-test split was made based on first and last months (see: [Training_lgbm_split_months.ipynb](notebooks/Training_lgbm_split_months.ipynb)) and when the split was made by randomly assigning months to train/test datasets (see: [Training_lgbm_split_random.ipynb](notebooks/Training_lgbm_split_random.ipynb)).
 - neural network models: neural nets are usually not preferred for tabular data, but given their endless flexibility, one can always explore different architectures that might prove to be specifically suitable for the problem at hand.
-Here we experimented with simple architectures with 3 and 4 dense layers.
+Here we experimented with simple architectures with 3 and 4 dense layers (details: `TF_NN_Predictor` class in [nn_models.py](src/nn_models.py)), neither of which showed convinced performance (see: [Training_NN_3D_split_months.ipynb](notebooks/Training_NN_3D_split_months.ipynb) and [Training_NN_4D_split_months.ipynb](Training_NN_4D_split_months.ipynb)).

-#### Transformer Pipeline
+#### Note on Transformer Pipelines
 - The NN and Linear regression approaches:
     - require the categorical variables to be encoded.
 The id's are in this category.
 Because of their high cardinality, target encoding was preferred.
     - require the numerical values to be normalized.
 Here MinMaxScaler was preferred
 - The tree based approaches do need transformation of categorical and numerical features
-- For all models, a cyclic encoder was included in the transformer to account for the seasonality of the month feature
+- For all models, a cyclic encoder was included in the transformer to account for the seasonality of the month feature (see the `TrigTransformer` class in [model_tools.py](src/model_tools.py) module).

 ## Forecasting Pipeline
+Based on the experiments listed above, the LGBM-Predictor was used for the forecasting pipeline.
 For the forecasting, we need to:
 - create the feature table (X) for the next month.
 For this purpose:
     - shop_id, item_id, item_category_id: copied from the previous month
     - year, month: constructed for the month for which a forecast is needed: